elisska/ct-poc/4_streamsets/how-to-setup.md

 rm -rf streamsets-datacollector-all-1.4.0.0.tgz
 ```

-2. Setup JDBC connector to MemSQL database and add Hadoop configs to StreamSets resources:
+2. Setup JDBC connector to MemSQL database and Hive and add Hadoop configs to StreamSets resources:

 ```
 cd